LazyWolves/vision/README.md

 ## Vision

 Vision is a light weight tool written purely in golang for viewing remote resources over HTTP.
 Vision allows you to view config files, log files and other such files over HTTP via your browser or on your terminal.
-It allows you to set ACLs which via which you can block view on certain resources and alow view on certain resources.
-It allows you to configure aliases so that you do not have to type the entire path of the resource on server, view a file from top, or bottom, apply regex for filtering contents and specify number of lines to be read form desired files
+It allows you to set ACLs via which you can block view on certain resources and alow view on certain resources.
+It allows you to configure aliases so that you do not have to type the entire path of the resource on server, view a file from top, or bottom, apply regex for filtering contents and specify number of lines to be read form desired files.

 ## Features and use cases
 - Viewing resources (log files, config files) on remote servers over http.